rmhc logo

 • This is a communal living environment and guests are asked to respect the privacy of other families and not disclose confidential information.

-With everyone doing their part, Ronald McDonald House will be a safe and comfortable accommodations for families with a sick or injured child.
+Our goal is to create a warm, safe, and respectful space where families, volunteers and staff feel supported and comfortable.
+With everyone doing their part, Ronald McDonald House will remain a safe and comfortable place for families whose child is receiving medical care.
 It is recognized however that Ronald McDonald House may not meet the needs and expectations of every family.
-Should a family be unable to comply with Ronald McDonald House policies and procedures as indicated, they may need to find alternate accommodations.

 Where does Ronald McDonald House get its funding?

-While each Ronald McDonald House shares a common mission of keeping families close, each house is independently operated by a charitable organization.
+While each Ronald McDonald House shares a common mission of providing essential services that remove barriers, strengthen families and promote healing when children need health care, each house is independently operated by a charitable organization.
 While Ronald McDonald House receives financial and in-kind support from its founding and forever corporate partner McDonald’s, it is ultimately a community house.
 Ronald McDonald House Charities Newfoundland and Labrador relies entirely on the support from individual donors, businesses, foundations and annual fundraising activities to ensure that its programs and services are offered to families each year.

 How does your donation help?

 Your donation will enable Ronald McDonald House to provide a caring and supportive environment for families who have a sick or injured child.
-Whether they have a two-pound newborn in the Neonatal Intensive Care Unit, a child in need or surgery, an injured teenage under pediatric care, or a child undergoing treatment for cancer, Ronald McDonald House is there for them.
-Families can stay at Ronald McDonald House for only $15 per family per night, while the actual cost to host a family is approximately $165.00.
+Whether they have a newborn in the Neonatal Intensive Care Unit, a child in need of surgery, an injured teenager receiving pediatric care, or a child undergoing cancer treatment, Ronald McDonald House is there for them.
+We suggest a contribution of $15 per family per night, though no family is ever turned away due to inability to pay.
+The actual cost to host a family is approximately $279 per night.

 donate Icon DONATE